Advertisement

 • Parmesan cheese.
 Omit if keeping it pescatarian and dairy-free — or sub with a plant-based alternative.

-• Add the tomatoes and press with the back of a wooden spoon until smooth.
+3. Melt the anchovies.
+Add the anchovy fillets and press with a wooden spoon until they dissolve.

 Home cook to home-cook tips